Jared-Caraan/dbt_reviewer/3 - Advanced dbt Techniques/02 - Incremental Models/2 - Incremental Strategy/1 - Tradeoff and Tactics.md

 - A small table
 - Data changes constantly: new columns, renamed columns, etc.
 - Data is updated in unpredictable ways
-- Transfomations perform comparisons or calculations that require other rows
+- Transformations perform comparisons or calculations that require other rows
 <hr>

 **Tactics**